Our Privacy Policy

 We use cookies, web beacons, or similar technologies when you visit our websites or use our offerings.

-Cookies are small text files stored on your computer or mobile device by your browser, enabling recognition of your device across websites.
+Cookies are small text files stored on your computer or mobile device by your browser, enabling recognition of your device, potentially across multiple websites.
 Cookies do not contain personal data.
 Some cookies are deleted after the browser session ends (session cookies).
 Others remain on your device, allowing us or our service providers to recognize your browser on subsequent visits (persistent cookies).

-You can prevent the use of cookies through your browser settings, but certain website areas may not function correctly.
+You can prevent the use of cookies through your browser settings; however, certain areas of the website or offerings may then not function as intended.

-Web beacons are small graphic files embedded in our website, used to capture user behavior.
-Similar technologies include HTML5 cookies or other local storage methods for recognizing devices during a session or on subsequent visits.
+Web beacons are small graphic files ("pixels") that may be embedded in our website and used to capture user behavior.
+Similar technologies include HTML5 cookies or other local (browser or device) storage methods, which — comparable to cookies — store data in your browser or device to recognize it during a session or on subsequent visits.

-Our service providers may use cookies for web analytics (see below), based on your consent provided via the cookie banner.
+Service providers we engage may use cookies, in particular for web analytics (see below).
+This is done on the basis of your consent, where you have provided it via the cookie banner.

-Tools and cookies necessary for website operation (Section 3.2) are used based on your and our legitimate interests pursuant to Article 6( 1)( f) GDPR and Section 25( 2)( 2) TTDSG.
+Tools and cookies necessary for website operation (Section 3.2) are used based on your and our legitimate interests pursuant to Article 6(1)(f) GDPR in operating the website, and pursuant to Section 25(2)(2) TDDDG.

-Other tools, particularly for analytics and marketing purposes (Section 3.3), are used with your consent pursuant to Article 6( 1)(a) GDPR and Section 25( 1) TTDSG, obtained via the cookie banner (see below).
+Other tools, in particular for analytics and marketing purposes (Section 3.3), are used on the basis of your consent pursuant to Article 6(1)(a) GDPR and Section 25(1) TDDDG, obtained via the cookie banner (see below).

 Where different legal bases apply to individual tools or procedures, this is explicitly indicated below.

-You may withdraw or adjust your consent at any time via the "Cookies Settings" link.
+You may withdraw or adjust your consent at any time via the "Cookie Settings" link.

 Further information on the cookies used (e.g., their storage duration) can be found in the Consent Management Tool (Section 3.2.1).